Chapter 5-10-2: Past Tenses in Sequence

 When the verb in the independent clause is the past tense, the verb in the dependent clause is usually in a past tense as well.
 The past tenses are the simple past, the past progressive, the past perfect, and the past perfect progressive.

-If the action in the dependent clause occurred before action in the independent clause, the past perfect is usually the most appropriate tense for the dependent clause, as in the following sentences.
+If the action in the dependent clause occurred before the action in the independent clause, the past perfect is usually the most appropriate tense for the dependent clause, as in the following sentences.

 After we located the restaurant that Christian had raved about, we ate supper there every Friday.